darthwalsh/bin/apps/GoogleTasks.md

 ### Trying to use gtaskcli
 - [x] cloned it
-- [ ] Need to set up `client_secret_abc.apps.googleusercontent.com.json`
+- [ ] Need to set up `client_secret_abc.apps.googleusercontent.com.json` ⛔ obsidian-google-tasks
 	- [ ] Follow setup in https://github.com/insanum/gcalcli?tab=readme-ov-file#initial-setup
-	- [ ] links to great steps for making GCP project ⏫  ⏳ 2025-01-08
+	- [ ] links to great steps for making GCP project ⏫
 	- [ ] OR, Try [workaround](https://github.com/BRO3886/gtasks/issues/19) from the gtasks app

+### Creation date
+It would interest me to know what day I create more reminders, and add that as data to my daily mood tracking.
+- [ ] Now that I'm putting less into Tasks, could look at inbox/ folder daily and see how much I added.